ChainSafe/chainbridge-celo/README.config.md

 - configuration-manager.go
-  This file initializes the configaration by binding the values defined in config.yaml (as well as any specified environment variables) to the struct defined in config.go and instantes a singleton of the configuration-manager which provides access to the bound properties via getter functions.
+  This file initializes the configaration by binding the values defined in config.yaml (as well as any specified environment variables) to the struct defined in config.go and instantiates a singleton of the configuration-manager which provides access to the bound properties via getter functions.

   ```
   package config